wso2/cellery/docs/setup/existing-cluster.md

    ```
     <IP Address> wso2-apim cellery-dashboard wso2sp-observability-api wso2-apim-gateway cellery-k8s-metrics idp.cellery-system pet-store.com hello-world.com my-hello-world.com
    ```
+---
 **Note:**

-**1. IP Address for docker for desktop is `127.0.0.1`, and minikube is `192.168.99.100`.**
+1. IP Address for docker for desktop is `127.0.0.1`, and minikube is `192.168.99.100`.

-**2. In some pre-configured setups, (ex.: setups created with kubeam command line tool), it might be required to specifically find the publicly exposed IP(s) of the nodes and update the ingress-nginx kubernetes service's `externalIPs` section by using `kubectl edit` command.**
+2. In some pre-configured setups, (ex.: setups created with kubeam command line tool), it might be required to specifically find the publicly exposed IP(s) of the nodes and update the ingress-nginx kubernetes service's `externalIPs` section by using `kubectl edit` command.
+---

 ## Trying Out
 Once the installation process is completed, you can try out [quick start with cellery](../../README.md#quickstart-guide).